We've independently reviewed this article to make sure it's as accurate as we can make it.

 But first, let’s answer the million-dollar question.
 Should you be concerned about ants in your dishwasher?

 YES – and this is why:

 - Ants live in large groups.
-You may only be seeing a handful now, but wait a while … soon you’ll be running an ant motel!
+You may only see a handful now, but wait a while; soon, you’ll be running an ant motel!